 When we don’t get enough sleep the night before, we increase our chances of having uncontrollable cravings the next day, as sleep deprivation causes appetite and hormone imbalances.
 This isn’t ideal for us women with PCOS who already struggle with cravings!
-Next time you get ready for bed, try dropping CBD under your tongue and holding it there for 30 seconds for best absorption.
+Next time you get ready for bed, try dropping CBD under your tongue and holding it there for 30 seconds for the best absorption.

 Zinc is a regulation powerhouse.
 It helps to balance blood sugar, optimize hormone production, and decrease PCOS symptoms, like unwanted hair growth or acne!
-It’s a foundational supplement that’s GI friendly and easy to absorb.
+It’s a foundational supplement that’s GI-friendly and easy to absorb.

 An essential nutrient, zinc has many key functions in the body including: